A House on the side of the Ocean

 In general, we can say that Portugal’s weather is Mediterranean type, with mild temperatures and sunny days.
 Still, when we try to be more specific, it gets complex as it varies a lot between regions.

-Lisbon & South
+Lisbon Weather & the South

 The regions of Lisboa, Portalegre, Évora, Setúbal, Beja, and Faro can easily reach temperatures above 30ºC or above 45ºC during the Summer with rainy days in the Winter.
-The Atlantic comes in action and can indeed bring some tropical storms from the other side of the ocean.
+The Atlantic comes into action and can indeed bring some tropical storms from the other side of the ocean.
 Still, overall, we enjoy long and pleasant summers where we start having warmer temperatures somewhere around May that extend until October in some years.

 The Winter gets cooler temperatures around this southern region.
 Only around particular locations can the temperatures go under 0ºC.
 This region is much flatter than the North of Portugal and has fewer river courses and green vegetation.
 For this, it is normal that temperatures rise and change quickly.

-Center & North
+Center & North Portugal Weather